mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- #### Use of hazards and moving enemies
 The placement of hazards as design pattern to increase challenge -->

-### GDPs providing means for peer feedback on game play experience

-- GDPs used when giving feedback in play- testing, verbal and non-verbal
-- praise
-- direct calls for improvement,
-- Example - Jump feedback Mi, Mick, Ch, Fi - > supportive
-- Example Ch and Pa - revising game based on Te's FEEDBACK
-- In game making terms - Intangible concepts like challenge and game feel are fed back - hard to teach - but users develop language (safe zone)
-- Discussion - How much to teach terms or let them deveop?

-This section will explore the particular role of GDPs within this process using an example about one of the core GDP of the platform game, that of jumping.

 <!-- GDPs and play-testing interact to allow participants,  to support each other and build community in a diversity of ways. -->

-#### Sh and Th Playtesting

-This pair were less interested in playing other peoples games than people playing their own.
-The sharing here is one of the most active times for the child allowing interaction to explain their game to others.
-The child does also play the games of others.
-REVIEW DATA, ADD DETAIL.

- This sharing process motivates sustained activity.
-In addition, the parent uses GDPs as a prompt that they are designing for others.
-The child has also thought ahead to this time of playtesting.
-Both child and parent make reference to the imagined player experiences.
-In the vignette above Sh mentions "it's no fun if their are no hazards".
-The response of Th "It is for me." indicates a mischievous desire to play against game conventions with a desire to confuse or disorient players. (my interpretation based on another extract)